Nogai language: History

 The Nogais, descended from the peoples of the Golden Horde, take their name and that of their language from the grandson of Genghis Khan, Nogai Khan, who ruled the nomadic people west of the Danube toward the end of the 13th century.
 They then settled along the Black Sea coast of present-day Ukraine.

 Historically, Nogai was a spoken language.
 When speakers wanted to write, they utilized the Kypchak or Chagatai languages, which were similar to Nogai and were written in the Perso-Arabic script.
 In 1928, a Latin alphabet was introduced.
 It was devised by the Nogai academic Abdul-Khamid Shershenbievich Dzhanibekov (Djanibek), following principles adopted for all Turkic languages.

 In 1938, a transition to the Cyrillic alphabet began.
-The orthography based on the Latin alphabet was alleged to be an impediment to learning Russian.
+The orthography based on the Latin alphabet was alleged to impede learning Russian.

 The expulsion of the Nogais from Ukraine in the nineteenth century separated Nogai speakers into several geographically isolated groups.
 Some went to Turkey and Romania, while others stayed within the Russian Empire, settling in northern Dagestan and neighbouring areas of Chechnya and Stavropol Kray.

 The Nogai language has disappeared very rapidly in Turkey.
 Today, it is mostly spoken by the older generation; however, there are still younger speakers, as there are some villages in Turkey where it is a common mode of communication.
-In the Soviet Union the language of instruction in schools was Russian, and the number of speakers declined there also.
+In the Soviet Union, the language of instruction in schools was Russian, and the number of speakers declined there also.
 Recent estimates place the total number of Nogai speakers at about 80,000.

 In 1973, two small Nogai-language newspapers were being published, one in Karachay–Cherkessia and another in the Dagestan Autonomous SSR (Ленин йолы), but most speakers never heard of these publications, and the papers did not reach Nogai villages.

 Nogai is now part of the school curriculum from the 1st to the 10th year in the Nogai District of Dagestan.
 It is also taught at the Karachayevo-Cherkess Pedagogical School and the national branch of the Pedagogical Institute.